xiangzhu/dscr_blm/README.md

 # dscr\_blm
 a repository for a dynamic statistical comparison of Bayesian linear model fitting procedures and their applications in genetic association studies

-## An example

-See https://github.com/stephens999/dscr-example for an example of a repo set up using this template

 ## How to use this to set up a new DSC

 1. Copy this repo.
 For example, suppose you want to call your repo `dscr-example` and host it on github.
 You could do the following: